quynhXEM/chat.web/docs/labs.md

 # Labs features

-If Labs is enabled in the [Element config](config.md), you can enable some of these features by going to `Settings->Labs`.
+If Labs is enabled in the [SOC Connect config](config.md), you can enable some of these features by going to `Settings->Labs`.
 This list is non-exhaustive and subject to change, chat in [#element-web:matrix.org](https://matrix.to/#/#element-web:matrix.org) for more information.